McLaren MP4/5: MP4/5

-1990: MP4/5B
+MP4/5B

 Prost went on to move to Ferrari for the 1990 season, as announced during the midseason of the previous year, taking designer Steve Nichols with him.
 The Frenchman was unhappy because he believed that McLaren and Honda were favouring Senna.

 As a result, Ferrari and McLaren swapped car numbers, giving Prost and teammate Nigel Mansell the numbers 1 and 2, and giving Senna and Gerhard Berger, who had swapped with Prost at Ferrari, the numbers 27 and 28.

 For the 1990 version of the car, designated MP4/5B, Oatley and his team redesigned the front and rear wings, and reprofiled the rear bodywork around larger radiators, and several all-new venturi tunnels were put on the rear floor of the car.
 The engine was tweaked by Honda, and Senna did much development work to ensure he would have better reliability in the new season.
-He and Gerhard Berger took the fight to Prost and Ferrari in 1990, winning another six races and winning the Constructors' Championship.
-The McLaren proved to have an outright speed advantage in qualifying and was notable for the number of times both cars were on the front row.
+He and Berger took the fight to Prost and Mansell in 1990, winning another six races and winning the Constructors' Championship.
+The McLaren proved to have an outright speed advantage in qualifying and was notable for the number of times both cars were on the front row, particularly at power circuits such as Hockenheim and Imola.
 The car appeared to struggle slightly against the Ferrari 641s in the races themselves, particularly on heavy fuel loads with the Ferraris' race pace almost negating the McLarens' qualifying supremacy.

 It was in that year's race at the Japanese Grand Prix when Senna and Prost collided in the first corner of the first lap, giving Senna the championship due to Prost being unable to continue.

 Gordon Murray, the famed South African designer who had previously worked at Brabham since 1969, had designed championship-winning cars for the team and joined McLaren in 1987, retired from Formula One after his work on this car.
 He went to work on McLaren's road car project.

 There was a test mule during the 1990 season created by McLaren called MP4/5C for Honda's new V12 engine that was to be used by the Woking outfit for the following two seasons.
 This car, driven by the team's test driver Allan McNish, made its public on-track debut at a 3-day test session held at Silverstone the week before the 1990 French Grand Prix.
 While McNish did not push the car to its limits, the V12 impressed with its reliability at such an early stage of development.